joshuay03/dial/README.md

 A modern profiler for Rails applications.

 Utilizes [vernier](https://github.com/jhawthorn/vernier) for profiling and [prosopite](https://github.com/charkost/prosopite) for N+1 query detection.

+> [!NOTE]
+> Check out the resources in the [Vernier](https://github.com/jhawthorn/vernier) project for more information on how to
+> interpret the viewer, as well as comparisons with other profilers, including `stackprof`.

 Check out the demo:
 [![Demo](https://img.youtube.com/vi/LPXtfJ0c284/maxresdefault.jpg)](https://youtu.be/LPXtfJ0c284)